Dashboard Member settings

 Get started

-Invoices help to protect your business’ cash flows, maintain records and fulfil your tax obligations.
-You must issue invoices promptly in order to avoid any delay in the customer making payment.
+Invoices help to protect your business’ cash flow, maintain records, and fulfil your tax obligations.
+You should issue invoices promptly after you have provided goods or service to a customer to avoid delays in the customer making payment.

-It is the legal obligation of the seller to invoice the customer once the product is sold or the services are provided.
-There is no prescribed statutory template for an invoice, although there are prescribed standards to which you must adhere in order to make your invoice legally binding.
+There is no prescribed statutory template for an invoice, although there are prescribed standards to which you must adhere (eg information to include) to make your invoices legally binding.

 What details should be included in an invoice?